HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 project.import_tasks('dataset.json')
 ```

-Then you can start annotating the dataset by assessing the quality of the generated responses in dialogues.
+This will allow you to start annotating the dataset by assessing the quality of the generated responses in dialogues.

 ## Export the dataset

 Labeling results can be exported in JSON format.
 To export the dataset, go to `Export` in the project settings and download the file.

-Using python SDK you can export the dataset with annotations from Label Studio
+Using the Python SDK, export the dataset with annotations from Label Studio through running the following:

 ```python
 annotations = project.export_tasks(format='JSON')
 ```

 The exported JSON file will look like this:

 ```json
 [
   {